RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ## Create

+### TS.CREATE

-### TS.CREATE - create a new time-series
+Create a new time-series.

 ```sql
 TS.CREATE key [RETENTION retentionSecs] [LABELS field value..]
 ```

-* key - key name for timeseries
+* key - Key name for timeseries

 Optional args:

-   * retentionSecs - max age for samples compared to current time (in seconds).
+ * retentionSecs - Maximum age for samples compared to current time (in seconds)
-      * Default: the global retenionsecs configuration of the database.
-If not set, this is 0.
+    * Default: The global retenion secs configuration of the database (by default, `0`)
-      * When set to 0, the series will not be trimmed at all
+    * When set to 0, the series is not trimmed at all
-   * labels - set of key-value pairs that represent metadata labels of the key
+ * labels - Set of key-value pairs that represent metadata labels of the key

-#### Example
+### Create Example

 ```sql
 TS.CREATE temperature RETENTION 60 LABELS sensor_id 2 area_id 32
 ```

 ## Update

+### TS.ADD

-### TS.ADD - append (or create and append) a new value to the series
+Append (or create and append) a new value to the series.

 ```sql
 TS.ADD key timestamp value [RETENTION retentionSecs] [LABELS field value..]
 ```

-* timestamp - unix timestamp (in seconds) or `*` for automatic timestamp (using the system clock)
+* timestamp - UNIX timestamp (in seconds) or `*` for automatic timestamp (using the system clock)
-* value - sample numeric data value (double)
+* value - Sample numeric data value (double)

-The following arguments are optional since they can be set by TS.CREATE:
+These arguments are optional because they can be set by TS.CREATE:

-   * retentionSecs - max age for samples compared to current time (in seconds).
+ * retentionSecs - Maximum age for samples compared to current time (in seconds)
-      * Default: the global retenionsecs configuration of the database.
-If not set, this is 0.
+    * Default: The global retenion secs configuration of the database (by default, `0`)
-      * When set to 0, the series will not be trimmed at all
+    * When set to 0, the series is not trimmed at all
-   * labels - set of key-value pairs that represent metadata labels of the key
+ * labels - Set of key-value pairs that represent metadata labels of the key

-#### Examples
+#### Add Examples

 ```sql
 TS.ADD temperature:2:32 1548149180 26 LABELS sensor_id 2 area_id 32
 TS.ADD temperature:3:11 1548149180 27 RETENTION 3600